-Avastin won't extend breast cancer survival: studyDecember 7th, 2012 in Medications /
+Avastin won't extend breast cancer survival: studyDecember 7, 2012 by Kathleen Doheny, Healthday Reporter in Medicine & Health / Medications

 (HealthDay)—The drug Avastin (bevacizumab), when added to chemotherapy, does not improve disease-free survival in patients with triple-negative breast cancer any better than chemo alone, new research finds.